bbux-dev/datacraft/docs/FIELDSPECS.md

 London
 ```

-Note that if your data might have commas in it, you should specify a delimiter that will not be found in your data.
+Note that if your data might have commas in it (the default delimiter), you should specify a delimiter that will not be
+found in your data.

 ##### Multiple Fields Non Comma Separated